etermind/alex-themes/THEMES.md

 As you can see, each HTML file is called `index.htm` and respects the structure of the `content` directory.

 So you can reference the pages and the subpages using that structure.
 The direct subpages are also passed to the nunjucks template using the `subpages` array.
+Checkout [Alex!
+Press](./apress/README.md) that uses this feature for instance.

 ### Referencing the default page for each language